 Notice I put a wooden bead at the bottom of the art on the two center pieces.
 That helps me know center and where to angle my cuts.
 For the next part, I wanted to add a bit of an ombre′ effect.
 I put a piece of cardboard behind the macrame and tape the rope in place.

-Using my Square Brush and a bit of leftover latex paint, I gave the bottom a darker coat, and then dry-brushed up the art to lighten the color.
+Using my paint brush and a bit of leftover latex paint, I gave the bottom a darker coat, and then dry-brushed up the art to lighten the color.
 That is what gives it the ombre′ look.

 Are you ready to see all my fun work together? woot!
 Here it is!